nulogy/design-system/style-guide/catalog/foundation/principles.md

 ###### PRINCIPLES

-## Guiding
-* Allow effortless interactions
-* Introduce friction when needed (help error prevention, confirmations)
+## Provide direction over choice
+The system should strive to limit choice focusing on the most valuable and important workflows.

-## Predictable
+## Predictable Interactions create trust
-* Anticipate expectation
-* Get what you’re looking for

-## Decisive
-* Empower user decisions with data
+We are the backbone of trust between suppliers and their brands.
+Predictable and reliable interactions create trust between our users and Nulogy.

-* Just enough information; always helpful
+## Just enough information; always helpful

-## Reassuring
-* Connect user and system
-* Dependable stability
+Enterprise systems are burdened with overloaded pages.
+We seek to find the “contextual balance” where information is helpful providing decision support, recommendations and insights.